TheTickleMonsterr/Interstellar/README.md

 Live Site failed.
 The offline version is the only available version for now (1.
 Code, 2.
 Download Zip, 3.
 Show In Folder, 4.
-Double Click To Open)
+Double Click The Highlighted Folder, 5.
+Find f.html And Double Click That).